 Terminology and Functionality

 Severities organize (SLA and optionally non-SLA) issues into categories based on their impact on the user or overall user base.
-These categories can have generic (e.g. Severity 1, Severity 2, Severity 3 ) or fairly descriptive (e.g. Major, Moderate, Minor, Minimal ) names.
-Either way, any users permitted to select Severity can access detailed definitions through the Descriptions you create.
-For example:
+These categories can have generic (e.g. Severity 1, Severity 2, Severity 3) or fairly descriptive (e.g. Major, Moderate, Minor, Minimal) names.
+Either way, any users permitted to select Severity can access detailed definitions by clicking the descriptions link beside the Severity field on the Submit Issue page.

-Service Levels establish quality of service categories (e.g. Platinum, Gold, Silver, Bronze ) available through an SLA.
-Each Level contains its own distinct Service Terms for each Severity, including a maximum Time to Response (i.e. first non-Private Note added by a user other than Submitter) and Time to Resolution (i.e. solution provided and issue closed), as well as a Coverage schedule (e.g. Monday-Friday/9am-5pm, 24 hours ) for when those times accrue.
+Service Levels establish the quality of service categories (e.g. Platinum, Gold, Silver, Bronze) available through an SLA.
+Each Level contains its own distinct Service Terms for each Severity, including a maximum Time to Response (i.e. first non-Private Note added by a user other than Submitter) and Time to Resolution (i.e. solution provided and issue closed), as well as a Coverage schedule (e.g. Monday-Friday/9 am-5 pm, 24 hours) for when those times accrue.
 They may also have Exempt Days (e.g. holidays) excluded from their Coverage schedule.
-For example (Exempt Days not shown):

 Compliance with your Terms is calculated (and re-calculated if relevant Terms change) from the date and time an SLA issue is submitted and only during appropriate Coverage times.
 However, any Total Time Open or Escalations will still accrue according to Hours of Operation.
 This means your Hours of Operation are not affected by your Terms, nor do they have any effect on your Terms.